The Snyder Center for Aphasia Life Enhancement (SCALE) Program

 What is Aphasia?

-Aphasia is a language disorder most commonly due to stroke or brain injury that affects an individual's receptive language abilities, including reading or comprehension, and/or expressive language abilities including speaking, writing, or typing.
-Aphasia and communication skills may improve over time using speech therapy, compensatory strategies, and technology.
+Aphasia is a language disorder that commonly occurs after a stroke or brain injury.
+Aphasia affects an individual's receptive language abilities, including reading or comprehension, and/or expressive language abilities including, speaking, writing, or typing.
+An individual's aphasia and communication skills may improve using speech therapy, compensatory strategies, and technology.

 Statistics